MartyC-137/martyc-137.github.io/_posts/2023-01-07-shorten-union-queries.md

 ```
 The query that inspired this post was originally a SQL Server query, but with Fivetran, we've now pushed all of our data up to Snowflake.
 This felt like the perfect time for a redesign - turns out there is a much better way to do this in Snowflake!

 Here is a basic example that accomplishes the same as above.
+Snowflake supports [for loops](https://docs.snowflake.com/en/developer-guide/snowflake-scripting/loops.html#label-snowscript-loop-for), and by using the [`resultset`](https://docs.snowflake.com/en/developer-guide/snowflake-scripting/resultsets.html) keyword in a for loop, you can return a table similar to a `select` statement.

-The code loops over a list of company names (the results of the 'organization' cursor in the below example), unions the results together, and then returns the final results using a resultset:
+The code below loops over a list of company names (the results of the 'organization' cursor in the below example), unions the results together, and then returns the final results using a `resultset`:

 ```sql
 set ro = 'sysadmin';